 The most expensive paint we sell, the paint which requires the most care in handling, the holy grail of paint, battles have been fought over this pigment.
 Genuine Vermilion.

-Please see the picture on the left for Titian's use of vermilion in the assumption of the virgin (if you click on the last image you can zoom in, which is worth it).
+Please see the picture on the left for Titian's use of vermilion in the assumption of the virgin.
 This has been used for the highest creative expression for thousands of years, found in Chinese porcelain and renaissance painting.
 However due to the expense and hazards involved in it's manufacture it is very hard to find today as an oil paint.

 It is a rich, slightly fiery, deep red which cannot be reproduced by substitutes.
 As far as weight and colourific density, it is in a class of its own, but if you wish to explore a deceptively mild range of deep warm mixes with earths, as well as some subtle high hues, then this is the colour.

 The pigment is Mercuric Sulphide and should be treated with great respect, and all the best, safe studio practice should be observed.
 The mix of mercury and sulphur is straight out of alchemy, with sulphur being the 'omnipresent spirit of life', a fascinating book to read around this subject is called 'What Painting Is' by James Elkins, it has a close up of a Rembrandt self portrait on the cover which would motivate anybody to paint.